mjcconsulting/camelz4-prototype/modules/documents/README.md

 **TODO**: Determine Module Pre-Requisites and List here

-## Build & Share SSM Documents
+## Build & Share Documents

-This is the list of SSM Documents to be created within the Management Account, then shared with the Organization and therefore visible to all other Accounts.
+This is the list of Documents to be created within the Management Account, then shared with the Organization and therefore visible to all other Accounts.
 Documents can be shared across all Accounts but are Region-specific, so we must create and share them in each region.